-Alavés v Atlético Madrid
+Alaves end Atletico Madrid's unbeaten start

 Post update

-Corner, Alaves.
-Conceded by Felipe.
+Corner, Atletico Madrid.
+Conceded by Saul García.

 Post update